CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-4.md

 ### Task 5: AI Search + Agent Service: Fitness-Fun Example

+In this task, you will configure and test an agent integrated with Azure AI Search.
+You'll create a search index, add documents, and build a fitness-related search agent that interacts with the index.

 1. Click on the **5-agents-aisearch.ipynb** link to proceed with the next notebook.